 The Welch-Allyn 25020 otoscope is a small, hand-held instrument with a light that is directed through a funnel-like tip to illuminate the ear canal for examination.
 The funnel-like tip is called a "speculum."
-The specula are disposable and come in two sizes (2.5 mm for very small ear canals and 4.25 mm for average adult ear canals).
+The specula are disposable and come in two sizes (2.75 mm for very small ear canals and 4.25 mm for average adult ear canals).
 The otoscope is powered by a rechargeable battery in the handle; the handle detaches and can be plugged into a standard wall outlet for recharging.
 There is a spare otoscope on each MEC.

-2.2.2 Tympanometer
+2.2.2 Middle Ear Analyzer

-The Micro Audiometrics Earscan Acoustic Impedance tympanometer is a device used to evaluate the functional health of the middle ear system.
-During tympanometry, a probe with a soft rubber cuff is used to seal off the entrance to the ear canal, and the air pressure within the ear canal is gently changed to verify that the eardrum has proper mobility.
-Additionally, while the probe is still in place, two brief, loud signals are presented to screen for the presence of acoustic reflexes (see Section 3.4).
-The Earscan unit comes with a supply of reusable rubber probe cuffs in different sizes and a small black plastic cavity that is used for calibration.
-Two tympanometers on each MEC are rotated between stands and provide a backup unit in the event one malfunctions during a stand.
+The Interacoustics Titan is a device used to evaluate the functional health of the middle ear system.
+Known as an "immittance unit" or "middle ear analyzer," it conducts traditional tympanometry, wideband reflectance, and a variety of acoustic reflex tests through a probe with a soft rubber tip that is used to seal off the entrance to the ear canal.
+During tympanometry, the Titan checks the mobility of the eardrum by measuring the transmission of a single frequency (226 Hz) across a range of air pressures within the ear canal.
+During wideband reflectance testing, the Titan delivers a series of clicks through the probe and measures the transmission of sound through the eardrum across a range of frequencies while ear canal pressure remains constant.
+Finally, while the probe is still in place, the Titan delivers a series of six brief, loud signals to evaluate the acoustic reflex (see Section 3.4).
+The Titan unit comes with a supply of disposable rubber ear tips in different sizes, a cylindrical cavity that is used for calibration, and tools and floss for cleaning the probe tip.
+Two Titans on each MEC are rotated between stands and provide a backup unit in the event one malfunctions during a stand.